girish979/Distributed-E-Commerce-System/docs/2 Microservices.md

 4. Create a tsconfig.json file:
-This file will tell TypeScript how to compile your code.
+This file will tell TypeScript how to compile code.
 ```
 {
   "compilerOptions": {